 The groundbreaking ceremony was held on Sunday, September 18, 1966, and construction was started immediately.
-The first phase of building consisted of an independent rectory; and a one-story basement church structure, designed to seat 375 people.
+The first phase of the building consisted of an independent rectory; and a one-story basement church structure, designed to seat 375 people.
 The rectory, located about 200 feet from the church, has a conference room for meetings, and a chapel where daily Mass is offered.

-The L-shaped church structure was constructed of concrete block with stone facing on the front and rear ends, a flat roof and a distinctive three legged wooden bell tower that formed the front entrance, it was intended to build a formal church building on this foundation in later phases of construction.
+The L-shaped church structure was constructed of concrete block with stone facing on the front and rear ends, a flat roof, and a distinctive three-legged wooden bell tower that formed the front entrance, it was intended to build a formal church building on this foundation in later phases of construction.

 Then, in 1990 with the approval of Bishop Anthony G. Bosco, the parish transformed a concrete block basement with a suspended ceiling and recessed lights, into a beautiful country church of oak and stone, with a plastered ceiling, indirect lighting, and central air conditioning and heating.
 New translucent stained glass windows replaced all of the original windows.
-Whereas the original altar windows depicted six separate scenes showing the history of St. Raymond's various church buildings, the new six windows form a combined panel which amplifies the glory of the risen Christ hanging in the middle of the altar wall.
+Whereas the original altar windows depicted six separate scenes showing the history of St. Raymond’s various church buildings, the new six windows form a combined panel that amplifies the glory of the risen Christ hanging in the middle of the altar wall.
 The three panels on each side radiate outward and down showing the light of the world emanating from heaven to embrace all who come to worship.
 The eight side windows depict the Sacraments of the Church.

 In 1992, the shrine of the Blessed Mother was built in front of the church, and in 1993 church pews were installed.

 In 1994, the parish celebrated the 75th anniversary of the founding of St. Raymond of the Mountains.
-During Summer 1998, the St. Raymond statue was moved to a new shrine built on the side of the church.
+During the Summer of 1998, the St. Raymond statue was moved to a new shrine built on the side of the church.
 A large engraved stone was placed near the sidewalk to the side entrance in April 2000 that welcomes people to the parish as they approach and offers a blessing as they depart.

-Phase I included adding an addition onto the present classroom building and remodeling the present classrooms.
-The addition would include two more classrooms, the new kitchen and restrooms.
+Phase I included adding an addition to the present classroom building and remodeling the present classrooms.
+The addition would include two more classrooms, the new kitchen, and restrooms.
 In 2002, the parish received permission to do a special campaign to build Phase II of the Parish Building Project, which would include a 48 by 80 foot Social Hall with an attached serving area that could also function as a classroom and the maintenance and storage area in the basement below the hall.
-The dedication and blessing of the Parish Social Hall took place at the Parish Thanksgiving Celebration, November 16, 2003.
+The dedication and blessing of the Parish Social Hall took place at the Parish Thanksgiving Celebration, on November 16, 2003.

-In 2008, Father Anthony Ditto was assigned as pastor and shortly thereafter, St. Raymond was partnered with St. Boniface in Chestnut Ridge.
+In 2008, Father Anthony Ditto was assigned as pastor, and shortly thereafter, St. Raymond was partnered with St. Boniface in Chestnut Ridge.
 Father Thaddeus J. Kaczmarek was named as pastor, March 8, 2012.
 St. Boniface was then closed during the diocesan reorganization of parishes in 2013, and St. Raymond was named as the successor parish.